salimshrestha98/full-page-slider/README.md

 ## 🛠 Development

-This plugin is actively maintained by [7uplabs](https://profiles.wordpress.org/7uplabs) and [salimshrestha98](https://profiles.wordpress.org/salimshrestha98).
+This plugin is actively maintained by [salimshrestha](https://profiles.wordpress.org/salimshrestha).
 We welcome contributions and feedback!

 ### 🛠 Want to contribute?